apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/graalvm-native-image/_index.en.md

 }

 graalvmNative {
-     binaries {
-         main {
-             buildArgs.add('--report-unsupported-elements-at-runtime')
-         }
-         test {
-             buildArgs.add('--report-unsupported-elements-at-runtime')
-         }
-     }
      metadataRepository {
          enabled = true
      }
 }
 ```

-### For build tools such as SBT that are not supported by GraalVM Native Build Tools
+### For build tools such as sbt that are not supported by GraalVM Native Build Tools

-Such requirements require opening additional issues at https://github.com/graalvm/native-build-tools and providing the Plugin
+Such requirements require opening additional issues at https://github.com/graalvm/native-build-tools
-implementation of the corresponding build tool.
+and providing the Plugin implementation of the corresponding build tool.

-### Usage restrictions
+## Usage restrictions

 1. The following algorithm classes are not available under GraalVM Native Image due to the involvement of https://github.com/oracle/graal/issues/5522.
     - `org.apache.shardingsphere.sharding.algorithm.sharding.inline.InlineShardingAlgorithm`